ulab-team/ulabsite/content/publication/2021-sundunizhaowebster-bmjopen/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Journal of Transport Geography, 117_"
+publication: "_BMJ Open, 11_"
 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This research aims to estimate how subjective wellbeing at baseline would affect the changes in travel behaviour among older people due to a new public transport infrastructure.
+summary: We use a new metro line in Hong Kong as a natural experiment to examine the impact of the metro-led public transport intervention on elderly health.
+In Hong Kong, more than 90% of daily travels are made by public transport.

 tags:
-- wellbeing
 - natural experiment
+- urban rails

 featured: false